artifacthub/hub/README.md

 [![Gitpod Ready-to-Code](https://img.shields.io/badge/Gitpod-ready--to--code-blue?logo=gitpod)](https://gitpod.io/#https://github.com/artifacthub/hub)
 [![Licenses](https://app.fossa.io/api/projects/git%2Bhttps%3A%2F%2Fgithub.com%2Fartifacthub%2Fhub.svg?type=shield)](https://app.fossa.io/projects/git%2Bhttps%3A%2F%2Fgithub.com%2Fartifacthub%2Fhub?ref=badge_shield)

-[Artifact Hub](https://artifacthub.io) is a web-based application that enables finding, installing, and publishing packages and configurations for CNCF projects.
+[Artifact Hub](https://artifacthub.io) is a web-based application that enables finding, installing, and publishing packages and configurations for Cloud Native packages.

 Discovering artifacts to use with CNCF projects can be difficult.
 If every CNCF project that needs to share artifacts creates its own Hub this creates a fair amount of repeat work for each project and a fractured experience for those trying to find the artifacts to consume.
 The Artifact Hub attempts to solve that by providing a single experience for consumers that any CNCF project can leverage.